-When buying or selling a property, an essential part of the documentation is the presence of the Title Deeds.
+When buying or selling a property, it is important to consider the advice of conveyancing solicitors and real estate solicitors.
+An essential part of required documentation as part of the buying or selling of a property is the presence of the Title Deeds.
 These need to be there as proof of property ownership, but what exactly are they, and where can you find them?

 What are title deeds?

-To simplify it, title deeds are a series of documents which prove the ownership of a property and the history of its ownership.
-They will include documents such as sale/mortgage/lease information/contracts as well as any wills or conveyance documents.
-The collection of these will be used to showcase the chain of ownership throughout that property’s history.
+Title deeds are a series of documents which prove the ownership of a property and the history of its ownership.
+They will include documents which cover mortgages, lease information, contracts as well as any wills or conveyancing.
+This collection of documents is used to show the chain of ownership throughout the property’s history.

 Who holds the title deeds?